Robert Kraft: Philanthropy

-On October 30, 2022, the Foundation to Combat Antisemitism (FCAS), which was founded by Kraft, sponsored an ad encouraging people to denounce hate against Jewish people.
-The ad aired during NFL games and was titled "Stand Up to Jewish Hate."
-This action came in response to antisemitic comments made by Kanye West and later Kyrie Irving.
-Kraft invested $25 million in the "Stand Up to Jewish Hate" campaign which launched through the foundation in March 2023 to raise awareness concerning antisemitism found online.
-The foundation's executive director indicated that ads would air during the NFL draft, NBA and NHL playoffs as well as by social media influencers.
-In October 2025, the Foundation to Combat Antisemitism rebranded as Blue Square Alliance.
+On October 30, 2022, the Foundation to Combat Antisemitism (FCAS), which Kraft founded, sponsored an ad encouraging people to denounce hate against Jewish people.
+The ad aired during NFL games and was titled "Stand Up to Jewish Hate".
+It came in response to antisemitic comments made by Kanye West and Kyrie Irving.
+Kraft invested $25 million in the "Stand Up to Jewish Hate" campaign, which launched through the foundation in March 2023 to raise awareness of online antisemitism.
+The foundation's executive director said the ads would air during the NFL draft, the NBA and NHL playoffs, and on social media.
+In October 2025, the Foundation to Combat Antisemitism rebranded as Blue Square Alliance Against Hate.

-In April 2024, during the Columbia University pro-Palestinian campus protests and occupations during the Gaza War, Kraft stopped funding Columbia University because of its treatment of Jewish students and staff, citing "virulent hate."
+2026 reporting on the Kraft Family Foundation described Jewish causes as one of its largest areas of grantmaking and listed Machne Israel and Chabad of Southampton among recent grantees, alongside institutions such as the Jewish Museum and Friends of United Hatzalah.

 Personal life

+Marriage and relationships

 In June 1963, Kraft married Myra Nathalie Hiatt, a 1964 graduate of Brandeis University and the daughter of the late Worcester, Massachusetts, businessman and philanthropist Jacob Hiatt.
-She died on July 20, 2011, of ovarian cancer, at the age of 68.
+She died on July 20, 2011, of ovarian cancer, aged 68.
 The Krafts were members of Temple Emanuel in Newton, Massachusetts.
 A patch bearing Kraft's initials (MHK) appeared on the Patriots' uniform jersey throughout the 2011 season.
 The couple had four sons: Jonathan Kraft, Daniel Kraft, Joshua Kraft, and David Kraft.

-In June 2012, Kraft began dating actress Ricki Noel Lander, who was 38 years his junior.
-(Note: In July 2012, Kraft assisted Lander in creating an audition video for a role in The Internship.)
+In June 2012, Kraft began dating actress Ricki Noel Lander.
 In July 2012, Kraft assisted Lander in creating an audition video for a role in The Internship.
-The lines in the script were sexual in nature, and Kraft released a statement in which he stated that he regretted that the audition tape was made public.
 Lander and Kraft broke up in 2018.